- Category: Ethernet and General Troubleshooting

 - Locate your modem and note the lights on your modem when it is normal and ready.
 There may be a "Ready" light.

 - Unplug your modem, router, and any switches or hubs, between your computer and the modem, as well as any wireless boosters or access points, and leave them all unplugged for now.

 - Wait until your modem's lights show normal operation again.

-- Plug in your router, if you have one, and give it about five-minutes to boot.
-Routers typically have no external means of telling if they are ready, but they should be ready after a five minute wait.
+- Plug in your router, if you have one, and give it about five minutes to boot.

 - Plug in anything else between your computer and the modem

 - Power on your computer.

 - Once your computer is booted and connected to the Internet, you will want to reset its network stack:

 - In the search box on the taskbar, type Command prompt, right-click Command prompt, and then select Run as administrator > Yes.

 - At the command prompt, run the following commands in the listed order, and then check to see if that fixes your connection problem: